 Please limit the supporting letter to one page.

-- Outline how the organisation will support the applicant’s leadership aspirations following completion of the grant project
+- Outline how the organisation will support the applicants career development following completion of the selected training/ course.

 Eligible expenditure items